kanje/my-swe-principles/README.md

 everyone adopt the solution.

 - Establish common abstractions, conventions and vocabulary.
-- Provide reusable documentation and training materials.
+- Invest in reusable documentation and training materials.
 - Identify and extract reusable code to libraries.
 - Let different development teams concentrate on adding business value, not reimplementing the common things over and over again.